 The British Association for the Study of the Liver is the National Association for hepatology.
 BASL is dedicated to advancing knowledge and understanding of the biology and pathology of the liver for the optimal care of patients.
 BASL is composed of interested individuals from clinical medicine, clinical and basic research and allied professions.

-The BASL umbrella incorporates three Special Interest Groups:
+The BASL umbrella incorporates four Special Interest Groups:

 - BVHG (British Viral Hepatitis Group)